snowstormnight/Cache-Blend-CUDA/progress.md

 Overall goal:
 George:
 1. Controller documentation (Done)
-2. CUDA code for part 1: roughly ran on CPU to check that the basic logic is correct with directly input, no actual LLM run on it yet
+2. CPP code for part 1: roughly ran on CPU to check that the basic logic is correct with directly input, no actual LLM run on it yet
-3. CUDA code for part 2: not implement yet
+3. CPP code for part 2: roughly implemented

 Sam:
 1. Selective KVRC + FC